papadeiv/presentations/README.md

 Each subdirectory is associated one-to-one to a single event such as conference presentations, seminar talks and poster sessions.

-The structure of each subdirectory follows this scheme:
+The structure of each subdirectory is kept consistent in the repo and it follows this scheme:

 ```bash
 yy-mm-EVENT/